stephenberry/glaze/README.md

 ## Compile Time Options

-The `glz::opts` struct defines compile time optional settings for reading/writing.
+The `glz::opts` struct defines the default compile time options for reading/writing.

 Instead of calling `glz::read_json(...)`, you can call `glz::read<glz::opts{}>(...)` and customize the options.